-1201.1 Scope.
-The provisions of this chapter shall apply to the installation, operation and maintenance, maintenance, repair, retrofitting, testing, commissioning and decommissioning of energy systems used for generating or storing energy including, but not limited to, energy storage systems under the exclusive control of an electric utility or lawfully designated agency.
+[W]1201.1 Scope.
+The provisions of this chapter shall apply to the installation, operation, maintenance, repair, retrofitting, testing, commissioning and decommissioning of energy systems used for generating or storing energy including but not limited to energy storage systems under the exclusive control of an electric utility or lawfully designated agency.
 It shall not apply to equipment associated with the generation, control, transformation, transmission, or distribution of energy installations that is under the exclusive control of an electric utility or lawfully designated agency.
-Energy storage systems regulated by WAC 51-54A-1207 shall comply with this chapter as appropriate and NFPA 855.
+It shall not apply to equipment the exclusive control of an electric utility or lawfully designated agency.
+It shall not apply to a under the exclusive control of an electric utility or lawfully designated agency.
+Energy storage systems regulated by Section 1207 shall comply with this chapter as appropriate and NFPA \$55.